Adposition: Stranding

 Preposition stranding is a syntactic construct in which a preposition occurs somewhere other than immediately before its complement.
 For example, in the English sentence "What did you sit on?" the preposition on has what as its complement, but what is moved to the start of the sentence, because it is an interrogative word.
 This sentence is much more common and natural than the equivalent sentence without stranding: "On what did you sit?"
 Preposition stranding is commonly found in English, as well as North Germanic languages such as Swedish.
 Its existence in German is debated.
 Preposition stranding is also found in some Niger–Congo languages such as Vata and Gbadi, and in some North American varieties of French.

 Some prescriptive English grammars teach that prepositions cannot end a sentence, although there is no rule prohibiting that use.
 Similar rules arose during the rise of classicism, when they were applied to English in imitation of classical languages such as Latin.
 Otto Jespersen, in his Essentials of English Grammar (first published 1933), commented on this definition-derived rule: "...nor need a preposition (Latin: praepositio) stand before the word it governs (go the fools among (Sh[akespeare]); What are you laughing at?).
-You might just as well believe that all blackguards are black or that turkeys come from Turkey; many names have either been chosen unfortunately at first or have changed their meanings in course of time."
+You might just as well believe that all blackguards are black or that turkeys come from Turkey; many names have either been chosen unfortunately at first or have changed their meanings in the course of time."

 Simple versus complex

 Simple adpositions consist of a single word (on, in, for, towards, etc.).
 Complex adpositions consist of a group of words that act as one unit.
 Examples of complex prepositions in English include in spite of, with respect to, except for, by dint of, and next to.

 The distinction between simple and complex adpositions is not clear-cut.
 Many complex adpositions are derived from simple forms (e.g., with + in → within, by + side → beside) through grammaticalisation.
 This change takes time, and during the transitional stages, the adposition acts in some ways like a single word, and in other ways like a multi-word unit.
 For example, current German orthographic conventions recognize the indeterminate status of certain prepositions, allowing two spellings: anstelle/an Stelle ("instead of"), aufgrund/auf Grund ("because of"), mithilfe/mit Hilfe ("by means of"), zugunsten/zu Gunsten ("in favor of"), zuungunsten/zu Ungunsten ("to the disadvantage of"), zulasten/zu Lasten ("at the expense of").

-The distinction between complex adpositions and free combinations of words is not a black and white issue: complex adpositions (in English, "prepositional idioms") can be more fossilized or less fossilized.
+The distinction between complex adpositions and free combinations of words is not a black-and-white issue: complex adpositions (in English, "prepositional idioms") can be more fossilized or less fossilized.
 In English, this applies to a number of structures of the form "preposition + (article) + noun + preposition", such as in front of, for the sake of.
 The following characteristics are good indications that a given combination is "frozen" enough to be considered a complex preposition in English: